Keeping your sheep healthy

 - Sheep should have their fleece shorn at least annually, before hot weather.

-- Avoid shearing in winter or when sheep are close to parturition.
+- Avoid shearing in winter or when sheep are close to giving birth.

-- If any wounds occur accidently during shearing these should be treated immediately.
+- If any cuts or wounds occur during shearing these should be treated promptly.

 - Sheep should be fasted prior to shearing, so that they are more comfortable (the position in which they are shorn can be uncomfortable with a full belly).